 For more information click Canadian War Museum.

 The Diefenbunker is located at 3929 Carp Rd in Carp, Ontario, just outside of Ottawa.

-Admission rates to the Diefenbunker as of the summer of 2021 were the following:
+Admission rates to the Diefenbunker as of January 2022 were the following:

 - Adults: $17.50

 - Students: $13

 - Children (ages 5 and under): free

 Check out the official Diefenbunker website for further details.